naninovel/docs/docs/guide/special-effects.md

 ```

 ## Blur
-Applies a blur filter to a supported actor: backgrounds and characters of sprite, layered, diced, Live2D, video and scene implementations.
+Applies a blur filter to a supported actor: backgrounds and characters of sprite, layered, diced, Live2D, Spine, video and scene implementations.
 By default (when first parameter is not specified), the effect is applied to `MainBackground` actor.

 [!067614d77783683e74ca79652099b58d]